carmel/go-qrcode/README.md

 To aid QR Code reading software, QR codes have a built in whitespace border.

-If you know what you're doing, and don't want a border, see <https://gist.github.com/carmel/7e3d8a82f5317df9be437f8ec8ec0b7d> for how to do it.
+If you know what you're doing, and don't want a border, just set the parameter `DisableBorder` to `true`.
 It's still recommended you include a border manually.